 An ERP software mirrors the company and all operational processes across all areas and functions in its entirety.
 With the overview created in this way, organisational processes and structures can be efficiently improved and adapted.
-Examples include lead times for processes from supplier to procurement; and a reduction in the steps from production and sales to delivery to a customer.
+Examples include lead times for processes from supplier to procurement, and a reduction in the steps from production and sales to delivery to a customer.
 This not only increases a company's productivity and efficiency, but also increases its competitiveness.
-A good and quick overview of the important key figures does the rest here.

 Such central databases provide the company with cross-departmental transparency that supports and improves the flow of information within business processes.
-In addition, this minimises risks because delays, errors or process outliers can be recognised early and countermeasures can be taken in good time.
-The implied processes can be defined immediately and then changed or redesigned.
+In addition, this minimises risk - because delays, errors or process outliers can be recognised early and countermeasures can be taken in good time.
+The applied processes can be defined immediately and then changed or redesigned.
 The intelligent optimisation processes of the software running in the background also continuously increase performance and reduce costs in all areas of the company.

 Intelligent software can automatically calculate a complete route plan in a defined time period effectively and optimally, so that valuable travel time can be saved, fuel consumption reduced and improved adherence to deadlines made possible.
 The route plan can also be transferred directly to a driver's mobile device.
-In addition, all relevant costs for storage and transport are included in the order data to achieve the best possible route planning here as well.
+In addition, all relevant costs for storage and transport are included in the order data to achieve the best possible route planning.